rcrpt/Electra/README.md

 # Electra
 The one and only, Electra Programming Language.

-Version: a1.1.5
+Version: a1.1.5.1
 # Changelog
-   --Fixed Bug in compiling
+   --Fixed Parser because of variable input issues